 - Restarting your watch reboots the device but doesn’t delete any data (see this article for how to restart other Fitbit models).

-- For Fitbit Versa 3, Versa Lite, and Fitbit Versa 2, hold the back button for 10 seconds until you see the Fitbit logo on the screen.
+- For Fitbit Sense, Versa 3, Versa Lite, and Fitbit Versa 2 hold the side button for 10 seconds until you see the Fitbit logo on the screen.

 - For the original Versa, press and hold the back (left) and bottom buttons until you see the Fitbit logo on the screen.
 This should take less than 10 seconds.